Teesside University2015 League Table Ranking 96

 Availability of Part-Time Work

-- The Link in the Students’ Union provides students with a wide range of opportunities for part-time work.
+- The Link in the Students’ Union offers lots of opportunities for part-time work.
 It has matched over 14,000 students with vacancies since it was launched.

-- Marek Reichman, BA (Hons) Industrial Design – design director for Aston Martin, designing James Bond’s car in Casino Royale.
+- Marek Reichman, BA (Hons) Industrial Design is a graduate of Teesside – Marek is a design director for Aston Martin, designing James Bond’s car in Casino Royale.

-- Deborah Dyer (aka Skin), BA (Hons) Interior Architecture and Design – lead singer of Skunk Anansie during the 1990s.
-Now a solo artist but continues to tour festivals with Skunk.
+- Deborah Dyer (aka Skin) achieved a BA (Hons) Interior Architecture and Design – Deborah is lead singer of Skunk Anansie.

-- Andrew Lomas, MSc Computer Aided Graphical Technology Applications – one of Avatar's computer graphics supervisors working closely with director, James Cameron.
+- Andrew Lomas, MSc Computer Aided Graphical Technology Applications is also a Teesside University alumni – Andrew worked on Avatar's computer graphics alongside director, James Cameron.

 For further information